Maybe we'll play some Glam Rock before it's all said and done.

 A few dozen people around the world have been outfitted with the devices as part of research studies.

-The first Matt Nagel did so in 2004.
+The first, Matt Nagel, did so in 2004.

-Over the years, these SIMP systems have allowed paralyzed people to play video games, move robotic arms, and make or write emails using just their thoughts.
+Over the years, these systems have allowed paralyzed people to play video games, move robotic arms, and make or write emails using just their thoughts.

 Until recently, BCIs were largely pursued by academic labs.

-Neurolink system is designed to be wireless and records neural activity through more than 1,000 electrodes distributed across 64 threads, each thinner than a human hair.
+Neuralink's system is designed to be wireless and records neural activity through more than 1,000 electrodes distributed across 64 threads, each thinner than a human hair.

-The most common device used in BCI research, the Utah Array, records from a hundred electrodes.
+The most common device used in BCI research, the Utah Array, records from 100 electrodes, so 10 times the interface.

 The company has also been beset by controversy.